intuition-dev/INTUITION2/SETUP.md

 4. Install the admin app.
 Inside the Docker image:

-        // go to the persistent directory
+        // go to the installation directory
         cd /home/admin

         // install nbake